 16. Uncheck all layers except for World Poverty, then hover over the World Poverty layer and click the Change Style button.

-17. On the Change Style pane, expand the Choose an attribute to show menu and choose Latest Value.
+17. On the Change Style pane, expand the Choose an attribute to show menu and choose Value Latest Year.

 18. For Counts and Amounts (Color) click Options, then click Symbols.
 Choose a color ramp that stands out from the basemap.
 If necessary, click Invert to show the higher values in darker colors.